ImageMagick/Usage-Markdown/formats/index.md

 For more info see mjpeg.sf.net

-IM forums reported decent results with a open source project called "ffmpeg", which seems to be a fairly standard Linux package install.
+IM forums reported decent results with an open source project called "ffmpeg", which seems to be a fairly standard Linux package install.

  ffmpeg -f image2 -i %03d.jpg -vcodec mjpeg -y anim.mpg